CyVerse-learning-materials/dnasubway_guide/step8.rst

 **A. Create a project in Subway**

-  1. Log-in to DNA Subway (unregistered users may NOT use Purple Line, register for a CyVerse account at `user.cyverse.org`_)
+  1. Log-in to DNA Subway (unregistered users may NOT use Purple Line, register for a CyVerse account at |CyVerse User Portal|)

   2. Click the purple square ("Microbiome Analysis") to begin a project.